Our CEO Helen McEachern discusses the true impact of women’s economic empowerment.

 Findings show that women used entrepreneurship and their learned skills to create value for others.
 Not only did they generate employment or develop social enterprises as a means of giving back to their communities, but they saw themselves as ‘change agents’, passing on their knowledge by training or mentoring others.

-Read our full summary report here or hear from the women directly in this video.
+Hear from the women directly in this video.

 The changes experienced by these women are the seeds of social transformation, as women gain the power to become full participants in their societies and economies.